 - PROTECTS FROM THE ELEMENTS Never get caught in the rain (or sun) again.
 The G4Free Ultimate Golf Umbrella will protect you from anything that mother nature can throw at you; rain, hail or shine.
-The canopy uses ultra water resistant 210T pongee micro-weave fabric.
-This silk derived material is lightweight, mold resistant and quick drying with SPF 50+ protection (blocks 99.95% of sunrays).
+The canopy uses ultra water resistant 210T pongee fabric.
+This silk derived material is lightweight, and water resistant with SPF 50+ protection.

 - YOU (WON'T) BE BLOWN AWAY The hardened steel frame will ensure that your umbrella is VIRTUALLY WINDPROOF.
 Wind will simply not break it.

 - OPENS AND CLOSES FAST Automatic Open functionality ensures that there will be no delay to your comfort.
 Fast and reliable automatic opening and closing function.
 Simply press the button on the handle to open.